Module 13: Transformers

 Why do transformers use layer normalization instead of batch normalization?
 Consider a batch with sequences of varying lengths: [10 tokens, 50 tokens, 100 tokens].

-Why it matters: Transformers process variable-length sequences.
-Layer norm treats each position independently, making it robust to sequence length variation and batch composition.
+Why it matters: transformers process variable-length sequences.
+Layer norm treats each position on its own, which makes it robust to length variation and batch composition.
+Batch norm depends on its batch; layer norm does not.

 Further Reading